sensiolabs/GotenbergBundle/docs/async/native.md

 > If calling `->webhookConfiguration()` first then `->webhookUrl()` will override only the "success" part.
 >
 > If calling `->webhookUrl()` first then `->webhookConfiguration()` totally overrides previously set values.

+> [!NOTE]
+> If only success URL is set, error URL will fallback to the success one.